mysterious-coding/base_entranced/README.md

 1 = only teammates can hear your voice chats and see icon over your head

 ####`/iLikeToDoorSpam`
-0 = door spam allowed, have fun immediately getting hit to 13hp because some shitty was holding down mouse2 before you entered the door (default JK3)
+0 = door spam allowed, have fun immediately getting hit to 13hp because some shitty was raining blobs/golans/etc on the door before you entered (default JK3)

 1 = door spam prohibited for blobs, golan balls, rockets, conc primaries, thermals, and bowcaster alternates within a limited distance of enemies in your FOV.
-Wait until door opens to fire (skilled players already do this)
+Wait until door opens to fire (skilled players already do this) Warning, turning on this setting will cause terrible players to complain.

 ####`/iLikeToMineSpam`
 0 = mine spam allowed, have fun insta-dying because some shitty was holding down mouse2 before you entered the door. bonus points for "was planting, bro" excuse (default JK3)

 1 = mine spam prohibited within a limited distance of enemies in your FOV.
-No throwing mines at incoming enemies anymore (skilled players already do this)
+No throwing mines at incoming enemies anymore (skilled players already do this).
+Warning, turning on this setting will cause terrible players to complain.

 ####`/g_fixHothBunkerLift`
 0 = normal lift behavior for Hoth codes bunker lift (default JK3)